 Safe and transparent.

 No hidden costs!
 Any costs that might arise are always subject to your prior approval.
 We do not charge for reporting TM status or any office actions.
 It is a simple formal step and we are able to process it online with the EUIPO.
-Therefore, we can do it for you under this unique price.
+Therefore, we can do it for you under this fair price.
 You can check the status of your files yourself by looking into EUIPO database accessible online.

 How does it work and what do I need to do?